STEPS TO TAKE IF YOU THINK YOUR ROOF CONTAINS ASBESTOS

 - Full risk assessment and COSHH documentation

-- Checking whether there’s asbestos on premises, the amount and the condition.
+- Checking whether there’s asbestos on your premises, the amount and the condition.

 How is asbestos disposed of?